 Through this programme Yara is fully committed to give proper advice to ensure the health and safety of its partners and customers as well as addressing environmental issues, safe food production and security against theft and misuse.

-Yara uses the principles of Product Stewardship to guide all its activities.
-Yara has been committed to the principles of Product Stewardship established by the European Fertilizer Manufacturers Association (EFMA) in 2003, with compliance verified by independent auditors.
+Yara uses the principles of product stewardship to guide all its activities.
+Yara has been committed to the principles of stewardship established by the European Fertiliser Manufacturers Association (EFMA) in 2003, with compliance verified by independent auditors.